RENCI/pds-release/README.md

 # how to add your repo in a release

+## add submodule
-Add your repo as a submodule
+Add your repo as a submodule under the `module` dir

 Your repo should have a Dockerfile

-Your repo should also have a tag vx.y.z
+Your repo should also have a tag x.y.z

+If the commit of your repo is not tagged then the hash is going to be used as the tag

+## add yml

+Add a yml file under the `plugin` dir

+how to write the yml file

+see example under plugin/pds.yml

+the image name should be the same as the submodule dir name

+the tag should be from envrionment variable <submodule>_TAG

+for all the repos that your repo depends on, add them as submodules of your repo

+for each submodule <a>, the image name should be the same as the submodule dir name

+the tag should be from envrionment variable <submodule>_<a>_TAG

+all the tag has `-` replaced by `_`

+##

 send a pull request when you release a new version of your repo